 🚩 Where are all the FastExpert reviews?

-Almost no FastExpert reviews from customers exist online.
+Almost no FastExpert reviews from customers exist online outside of those showcased on its website.
 This is weird since the company claims to have helped connect over 400,000 buyers and sellers with agents.
 You’d think at least a few of them would have left a review!

 We’re not entirely sure what’s going on, but it’s a big red flag.
 It means there's no way to verify if real customers have been happy with the service.